EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

         ... rest of query
 ```

-### Using src\pages Files, Passing Variables to the Page Query
+## Option 2: Using src\pages Files: Delete Then Recreate

+I added the page `src\pages\bloglist.js` to demonstrate one way to pass variables to a page query.

-This is the code at the bottom of my page in `src\pages\bloglist.js`.
-When it is automatically run during build, it will not return any blog posts because allowedBlogStatuses var will be "undefined":
+Because its in the `pages` folder, the query on the page will run automatically during build.
+At that time, it will not return any blog posts because `allowedBlogStatuses` var will be "undefined".

+> **It's crucial to understand that the pages folder automatic query parsing, and attempted running, happens with no access to passed in variables.
+I wasted a lot of time looking for how to do it because I just could not believe it was not doable.**

 ```js
 // from bottom of src\pages\bloglist.js